jump-dev/JuMP.jl/docs/src/index.md

   provide context to JuMP.
 Look here if you want an understanding of what JuMP is and why we created it, rather than how to use it.

+* The **Developer docs** section contains information for people contributing to JuMP development or writing JuMP extensions.
+Don't worry about this section if you are just using JuMP to formulate and solve problems as a user.

 * The **MathOptInterface** section is a self-contained copy of the documentation for MathOptInterface.
 Looks here for functions and constants beginning with `MOI.`, as well as for general information on how MathOptInterface works.